You can find out more about this picturesque region of Italy in our guide to Abruzzo.

 Just a short drive from Rome, Abruzzo is a rare find in Italy these days – an area that has not been trodden and devoured by the travelling masses.
-But as the country starts to emerge from lockdown, this unspoilt region may well offer more to visitors than its better-known neighbours, principally thanks to its stunning ancient hilltop towns.
+Despite its under-the-radar credentials, however, this unspoilt region may well offer more to visitors than its better-known neighbours, principally thanks to its stunning ancient hilltop towns.
+From Scanno to Castelli, these are the most beautiful villages in Abruzzo.

 With their remote clifftop locations, accessed only by winding mountain roads, these beautiful settlements are set up to accommodate just a few visitors at a time.
 They also boast a wealth of wonderful self-catering villas and apartments, removing the worries of social distancing that conventional hotels bring.
 All of this, combined with fantastic local food and wine, means that this Italian region might just be the answer to your summer holiday dilemma.